Intangible cultural heritage: Dance heritage

 The UNESCO lists of intangible cultural heritage also include a variety of dance genres, often associated with singing, music and celebrations, from all over the world.
 The lists include: celebratory and ritual dances such as Ma'di bowl lyre music and Sebiba dance from Algeria and dance from Uganda and Kalbelia folk songs and dances of Rajasthan from India, and social dances such as Cuban rumba.
-Also, some dances are localised and practised mainly in their country of origin, such as Sankirtana, a performing art that includes drumming and singing, from India.
+Also, some dances are localized and practiced mainly in their country of origin, such as Sankirtana, a performing art that includes drumming and singing, from India.

-Other dance forms, however, even if they are officially recognised as heritage from their country of origin, are practised and enjoyed all over the world.
+Other dance forms, however, even if they are officially recognized as heritage from their country of origin, are practiced and enjoyed all over the world.
 For example, flamenco from Spain and tango, from Argentina and Uruguay, have an international dimension.
 Dance is a complex phenomenon, which involves culture, traditions, the use of human bodies, artefacts (such as costumes and props), as well as a specific use of music, space and sometimes light.
 As a result, a lot of tangible and intangible elements are combined within dance, making it a challenging but interesting type of heritage to safeguard.

 Digital heritage

 Digital heritage is a representation of heritage in the digital realm and is a sub-category of Intangible Cultural Heritage.
 It refers primarily to the use of digital media in the service of preserving cultural or natural heritage.
+Examples of this include mapping of intangible heritage phenomena, such as folk beliefs linked to the supernatural beings.

+Sports heritage

 Oral continuity

 Intangible cultural heritage is passed orally within a community, and while there may be individuals who are known tradition bearers, ICH is often broader than one individual's own skills or knowledge.
 A 2006 report by the government of Newfoundland and Labrador said, regarding oral culture in their area, "The processes involved in the continuation of this traditional knowledge constitute one of the most interesting aspects of our living heritage.
 Each member of the community possesses a piece of the shared knowledge.
 Crucial knowledge is passed on during community activities, frequently without any conscious attention to the process."